Centre of Oncology

 Outpatient treatment includes patients who are in generally good condition and whose treatment consists of oral medicine or up to 4-hour drop infusion.
 The patient should definitely reserve time for the procedure and not schedule any time-bound activities for the day.
 It may happen that additional analyses are required or the treatment might not go as planned due to the patient’s individuality.

 Outpatient care is for patients who only need to remain at the hospital for a short period of time (4-10 hours) because of a treatment or studies.
-During the treatment, a constant nurse service is provided, as well as a convenient sofa bed, and the option to watch TV.
+During the treatment, a constant nursing service is provided, as well as a convenient sofa bed, and the option to watch TV.
 When the treatment is over, the patient can go home on the same day.

-We manage longer and more intensive regimens via in inpatient care in the oncology department (11 beds).
+We manage longer and more intensive regimens via inpatient care in the oncology department (11 beds).
 Additionally, we treat complications caused by chemotherapy in oncological inpatient care, for which hospital treatment is necessary.